-This thrilling comedy of Captain Scott's race to conquer the South Pole plays a four-week Christmas season in Southwark Playhouse's Little space from 11 December 2013 to 4 January 2014.
+This thrilling comedy of Captain Scott's race to conquer the South Pole plays a four-week Christmas season in Southwark Playhouse's Little space from tonight, 11 December 2013 to 4 January 2014.
 THE LAST MARCH was created by Tinder Theatre.
 Directed by Ian Nicholsona nd designed by Victoria Smart with lighting design by Dom Hart, the production will give press performances on Thursday, 12 December at 4pm and 7.45pm.

 Dog sleds, icy adventure, and a bitter race to the end; The Last March is the thrilling comedy of Captain Scott's last daring bid to conquer the South Pole.